-(a) Before providing debt-management services, a registered provider shall give the individual an itemized list of goods and services and the charges for each.
-The list must be clear and conspicuous, be in a record the individual may keep whether or not the individual assents to an agreement, and describe the goods and services the provider offers:

-(1) free of additional charge if the individual enters into an agreement;

-- (2) for a charge if the individual does not enter into an agreement; and - (3) for a charge if the individual enters into an agreement, using the following terminology, as applicable, and format:
+- (a) Before providing debt-management services, a provider shall give the individual an itemized list of goods and services and the charges for each.
+The list must be clear and conspicuous, be in a record the individual may keep whether or not the individual assents to an agreement, and describe the goods and services the provider offers: - (1) free of additional charge if the individual enters into an agreement; - (2) for a charge if the individual does not enter into an agreement; and - (3) for a charge if the individual enters into an agreement, using the following terminology, as applicable, and format:

-Set-up fee dollar amount of fee Monthly service fee dollar amount of fee or method of determining amount Settlement fee dollar amount of fee or method of determining amount Goods and services i n addition to those provided in connection with a plan: (item) dollar amount or method of determining amount (item) dollar amount or method of determining amount.
+Set-up fee - Dollar amount of fee Monthly service fee Dollar amount of fee or method of determining amount Settlement fee Dollar amount of fee or method of determining amount Goods and services in n addition to those provided in connection with a plan: Item Dollar amount or method of determining amount

+Item Dollar amount or method of determining amount.